FranciscaNogueira/devops-23-24-JPE-PSM-1231829/CA3/Part1/readme/README.md

 # CA3-Part1

 ## Introduction
-The objective of the part I of this project is to improve skills in using VirtualBox, integrating projects from previous work in a VirtualBox/UTM virtual environment running Ubuntu.
+The objective of the part I of this project is to improve skills in using VirtualBox, integrating projects from previous work in a VirtualBox virtual environment running Ubuntu.

 This tutorial will have the following structure:
 1. [Part I](#1part-i)